 Students must provide evidence of their preparation and fit for future success at Baldwin Wallace University consistent with code of conduct statements for the University, program, or profession.
-All aspects of a student's application are considered and used as the primary means for informing an admission decision.
+All aspects of a student's application are considered and inform an admission decision.

-The Admission Committee has determined that the following high school curriculum will best prepare most students for academic success at BW: four units in English; three units each in mathematics including Algebra 2, social science and natural science; two units in foreign language and at least three additional elective units from academic areas.
+The Admission Committee has determined that the following high school curriculum will best prepare most students for academic success at BW: four units in English; three units each in mathematics, including Algebra 2; social science and natural science; two units in foreign language; and at least three additional elective units from academic areas.
 Candidates considering majors in the sciences or mathematics are encouraged to include four units each of mathematics and science in their high school programs.

-Successful candidates for admission typically rank in the top quarter of their high school classes, have earned a minimum B average in their academic course work and have demonstrated involvement and leadership in school or community organizations.
+Successful candidates for admission have typically earned a minimum B average in their academic course work and have demonstrated involvement and leadership in school or community organizations.
 Standardized test scores generally reflect commensurate achievement and ability; however test scores are optional in the admission process.